-Across many developed countries the statutory retirement age is set at 65.
+Across many developed countries, including Japan, the statutory retirement age is set at 65.
 However, due to increasing average life expectancy, coupled with projected funding shortfalls in pension schemes in both the public and private sectors, these retirement ages are being revised upward.
 As a result, you can anticipate working late into your sixties, and maybe into your seventies before being legally eligible for financial support from the government.
 To lessen your dependency on government support, you are strongly encouraged to make your own financial plans now, and save and invest for the long-term.
 Your accumulated wealth can then be used to supplement your government provided income, or as a pension outright.
 Failure to consider your own financial security and make your own retirement provisions will mean that your future lifestyle will be determined by the elected politicians that hold office in the future, that you have never met and possibly not voted for.
 The money that you will receive will be contingent upon what is available at that time, and not what you yourself have paid in during your working life.
 After all, your pension contributions being made now are paid out immediately in the form of retirement benefits to present-day retirees.
 The ‘pay it forward’ system of social security created in the early 1900’s is flawed, and your future financial security is not guaranteed.

 How Do I Retire Early?